-Seager homers, Dodgers edge Brewers 4-2 in wild-card opener
+Seager homers, Dodgers beat Brewers 4-2 in playoff opener

 Milwaukee pitchers retired 10 straight Dodgers during one stretch.

-Clinging to a one-run lead in the seventh, Seager went deep to dead-center off Freddy Peralta, who gave up just two homers during the shortened 60-game season.
+With the Dodgers clinging to a one-run lead in the seventh, Seager went deep to straightaway center off Freddy Peralta, who gave up just two homers during the shortened 60-game season.
 The Dodgers led the majors with 118 homers.

-Closer Kenley Jansen walked pinch-hitter Jace Peterson with two outs in the ninth.
+Los Angeles closer Kenley Jansen walked pinch-hitter Jace Peterson with two outs in the ninth.
 Christian Yelich came to the plate as the potential tying run, but he struck out swinging to end the game.
 Jansen earned the save.

+“Despite pitching about as bad as I’ve ever pitched, we still had a chance to win,” Suter said.

 The Brewers closed to 3-2 on Orlando Arcia’s two-strike, two-run homer with two outs in the fourth.
 Betts made an over-the-shoulder catch to deny Avisail Garcia with a runner on for the second out of the inning.

-Milwaukee had the potential tying run on in the seventh with Yelich’s two-out double in the left-field corner.
-Tyrone Taylor popped up to third to end the inning.
+Milwaukee had the potential tying run on in the seventh with Yelich’s two-out double.
+Tyrone Taylor popped up to end the inning.

 The Brewers also threatened in the sixth.
-Avisail Garcia singled to right and was safe at second on first baseman Muncy’s fielding error.
-Muncy turned and scrambled into short right, trying to pick up the ball with a swooping motion, but it booted off his glove and rolled away.
-Julio Urías retired the next two batters to end the inning.
+Garcia singled and was safe at second on Muncy’s fielding error at first base.
+Muncy turned and scrambled into short right, trying to pick up the ball with a swooping motion, but it went off his glove and rolled away.

+“We gave ourselves a shot,” Counsell said.
+“We just didn’t come through.”

 Urías got the victory, allowing three hits in three innings and striking out five.
+He had a runner on base in each of his innings, but didn’t allow a run.

-Garcia had three hits and Yelich had two to lead the Brewers.
+Garcia had three hits and Yelich two to lead the Brewers.

 Pitching with a blister on his right index finger, Walker Buehler allowed two runs and three hits in four innings for Los Angeles.
 He struck out eight and walked two.

+Roberts pulled Buehler once he got over 20 pitches in the fourth.

+“At that point in time is when the blister starts to show itself a little bit,” Roberts said.
+“We just didn’t know what we were going to get from Walker.”

 Milwaukee right-hander Corbin Burnes and reliever Devin Williams are missing this series with injuries that occurred in the last week of the season.
 Burnes has a strained left oblique and Williams has a sore right shoulder.
-Starter Brett Anderson also was left off the roster because of a blister issue.
+Starting pitcher Brett Anderson also was left off the roster because of a blister issue.

 WITHOUT WILLIAMS

-Losing Williams is a big blow after he emerged as one of baseball’s top relievers this season and is a candidate for NL Rookie of the Year.
-He is 4-1 with a 0.33 ERA and 53 strikeouts in 27 innings.
+Losing Williams is a big blow after he emerged as one of baseball’s top relievers this season and is a top contender for NL Rookie of the Year.
+He went 4-1 with a 0.33 ERA and 53 strikeouts in 27 innings.

 “It’s really crushing, honestly,” said Williams, who felt tightness after last weekend’s outing.
 “If we make it to the next round, I should be back.
 With the progress we’ve made in just a few days, it’s been encouraging.”

 UP NEXT

 The Dodgers give the ball to left-hander Clayton Kershaw (6-2, 2.16 ERA) for Game 2 on Thursday.
 He’s 9-11 with a 4.43 ERA in the postseason and lost his lone start in last year’s NLDS.
 The Brewers start right-hander Brandon Woodruff, who was 3-5 with a 3.05 ERA during the shortened season.
-He came up big last weekend with 10 strikeouts over eight shutout innings in a must-win game that helped Milwaukee eke out the No. 8 seed.
+He came up big last weekend with 10 strikeouts over eight shutout innings in a must-win game that helped Milwaukee eke out the No. 8 playoff seed.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports